 May 7 – I planned to walk around Toulouse, slept in, talked to Elizabeth (the mother of the couchsurfer I was staying with) until 1:30pm.
-I walked to the old center of Toulouse to get chocolate, rained hard from 8:30pm till 12am and I returned home drenched but elated, and full of chocolate and ice cream.
+I walked to the old center of Toulouse to get chocolate.
+It rained hard from 8:30pm till 12am and I returned home drenched but elated, and full of chocolate and ice cream.

-May 8 – Jet lag still kicked my butt.
-I slept till 1030, outside the sky was glowering and began to rain, packed quickly, and left mouthguard and toothpaste) and headed off toward the Pyrenees.
-On the way I stopped at a farmer’s market, met people living in commune called twelve tribes who live in Sus, France near Pyrenees, invited me to attend Naomi’s wedding on Saturday, one of their group who had lived in San Diego, liked Californians.
+May 8 – Jet lag continued to kick my butt.
+I slept till 10:30am, while outside the sky glowered and large raindrops fell.
+I packed quickly (so quickly I forgot my mouthguard and toothpaste) and headed off toward the Pyrenees.
+On the way I stopped at a farmer’s market, where I met people living in a commune called twelve tribes in Sus, France.
+They invited me to attend Naomi’s wedding on Saturday, one of their group who had lived in San Diego and liked Californians.
 I bought a loaf of bread from them, and veggies, talked too long, had to rush, walked to main squre and bought chocolate, walked back different way, through park and canal, grand hall, churches -St Sernin, an amazing place – then drove to Eric in Lafrancaise, we had lunch (stinging nettle pie, very hard crust) and apple tart.
 We headed to Moissac, bought fresh strawberries from a farm, walked along river and canal, he explained the history of an art nouveau octagon solarium on the confluence of the main river and canal where people from city came to sun bathe in early 1900s.
 We stopped at the mill turned hotel and found out the history, then walked to the monastery, stopped in an artist gallery, where Eric was intrigued and talked for ever.
 I finally headed toward the cathedral, which was open (last time I was there it was closed for a wedding or funeral).
 It was other worldly to hear nuns singing lovely liturgical pieces hundreds of years old.
 I called Shawn and it started to rain.

 Eric and I dashed back to the car and headed to Lauzerte, one of about 500 bastides or bastilles.
 A bastide or bastille is a form of urban fortification at the principal entrance to a town or city; as such it is a similar type of fortification to a barbican, and the distinction between the two is frequently unclear.
 They were often forts, but could be more similar to gatehouses in smaller settlements.
 Both words from the word bastida in the southern French Occitan language, which meant a fortification or fortified settlement.
-These “free towns” built in this part of France during the Middle Ages( in the 1300s).
-These towns gave people freedoms and liberties heretofore unheard of when they were serfs.
+These “free towns” built in this part of France in the 1300s gave people freedoms and liberties heretofore unheard of when they were serfs.
 They received equal parcels of arable land and a home, as well as the rights of free citizens.
-Part of the reason for this move was that it cost the lord or signeur too much to feed the serfs, and they weren’t always good workers, so economically it was often better for the lord to tax people instead.
-These free towns set up consuls to oversee that these be fairly distributed.
+Part of the reason for this move was that it cost the lord or signeur too much to feed the serfs, and they weren’t always very productive workers, so economically it was often better for the lord to tax people instead.
+These free towns set up consuls to oversee that taxes be fairly distributed.
 I wondered whether there was a connection between these free towns and the Cathars and Albegensians (the latter were named after the people of Albi), who seemed to be progressive and were persecuted by the church as heretics and routed out by King Phillip the Fair in the 1600s.
 It didn’t hurt that the Cathars were giant land owners in the region.
 The crown teamed up with the church (not the first nor last time that happened) to make a land grab and get rid of the landowners in the process.

 As we walked through the town I commented on the many homes for sale.
 Eric said that with Brexit, many English are selling their second homes because their pensions will shrink with exit from the EU.
 This part of France is very popular with the Anglos, as the geography of cliffs is familiar and appealing.
 We headed back to his grange barn, had dinner, and I had a hard sleep on the rock like mattress in his trailer.
 His closest neighbor, the man from whom he bought this barn, had just passed away.
 I wondered about the close knit community that Eric has here.
 He says that it is good because he helps and is involved with many projects.
 This is how he likes to participate in the lives of others.
 He has many stories of interesting characters he has known and worked with.